We use cookies to improve your experience on this website.

 The most common CMSs are the traditional ones, which combine content and presentation.
 They consist of a back-office UI used by the editors to prepare and manage the website content, as well as a templating engine responsible for rendering the prepared content according to the available templates and displaying it to the end users.

-They have everything in one place and the editor can easily choose the required functionalities directly in the tool, edit the content there, and see the result in the same place immediately.
+They have everything in one place, and the editor can easily choose the required functionalities directly in the tool, edit the content there, and see the result in the same place immediately.
+Nowadays, they are often a part of the more extensive ecosystem called Digital Experience Platform (DXP).
+That helps your business thrive and provides all the needed tools in one place to monetise your presence on the internet.

 They are great for the most common use cases of building websites.
 Popular solutions such as WordPress, Joomla and Drupal work exactly like this.
-A few examples in the .NET world are Episerver (currently Optimizely), Umbraco, Sitefinity and Sitecore.
+A few examples in the .NET world are Optimizely, Umbraco, Sitefinity and Sitecore.

 On the other hand, we have headless CMS platforms.
-They provide almost the same functionality to create and manage content as traditional CMSs, however they do not usually have any built-in templating or rendering engines, so displaying the content needs to be handled outside of the CMS.
-This is possible because the content definition, content management operations, and the content itself are made available through an API, so it can easily be consumed by other systems.
+They provide almost the same functionality to create and manage content as traditional CMSs; however, they do not usually have any built-in templating or rendering engines, so displaying the content needs to be handled outside of the CMS.
+This is possible because the content definition, content management operations, and the content itself are made available through an API, so other systems can easily consume it.

 This approach is suitable when the CMS acts as a source of content for a bigger ecosystem.
 The content can be presented through a decoupled user interface (a single page application, a mobile app, an IoT device, a digital assistant etc.), consumed by another system or site, or a mix of both.